Friedrich Lienhard: Life

 Born in Rothbach near Haguenau in Alsace, Lienhard became the eldest son of the village schoolmaster Friedrich Lienhard.
+He was born in what was then the French Empire, but the area was incorporated into the new German Empire when he was about five.

 His mother Elisabeth (née Gutbub) died in 1877.
 In addition to his brother Albert, who was one year younger and later became a pastor, Lienhard had five half-brothers and sisters from his father's second marriage.
 From 1874 to 1886, he attended the grammar schools in Bouxwiller and Schillersdorf.
 From 1884, Lienhard studied Protestant theology in the University of Strasbourg.
 He broke off this study after four semesters to study literature and history at the Humboldt University of Berlin.
 In 1885, Lienhard joined the Wingolf Connection Argentina to Strasbourg and in 1887 the Berliner Wingolf.
 After three semesters he also broke off his second degree course.

 He then turned to writing.
 As an independent writer, he earned his living as a tutor in Lichterfelde near Berlin.
 From April 1893 until October 1894, he was chief editor of the anti-Semitic monthly Das zwanzigste Jahrhundert.
 Blätter für deutsche Art und Wohlfahrt.